 The remaining court dates before any trial, dismissal, or plea agreement are called pretrial conferences.
-At each pretrial conference, either you, or your attorney, with meet with the prosecutor to negotiate a resolution.
+At each pretrial conference, either you, or your attorney, with meet with the prosecutor to negotiate resolution.

 Apache Junction Justice Court usually holds several pretrial conferences before a case is resolved.
 These hearings are not formal, as no evidence or testimony is taken.
-Instead, they serve to facilitate negotiations with the prosecutor to resolve the case by plea bargain, dismissal, or setting trial.
+Instead, they serve to facilitate negotiations with the prosecutor to resolve the case by plea bargain, dismissal, or trial.

 You Can Look up Your Apache Junction Justice Court Case at this link: https://apps.supremecourt.az.gov/publicaccess/

 The Apache Junction Justice Court hears misdemeanor charges filed by the Pinal County Attorney’s Office.
 Misdemeanors carry up to 180 days in jail, financial penalties, probation, programs, and much more.
 A misdemeanor conviction is a crime that will be on your criminal record in background checks.